} {

 TIP: It might be useful to separate labor and material costs, if applicable.
 You can arrange these according to the different stages of a project.

-A Terms and Conditions section is useful for explicitly addressing unexpected variables, such as:
+A terms and conditions section is useful for explicitly addressing unexpected variables, such as:

 You can also specify what’s not included in the scope of the project.
 For example, if you're a web developer, you may charge for the work of designing and building out a website but leave copywriting as well as the selection of header images and other assets to your client.